Prof9/PixelPet/README.md

 ### Serialize-Tileset
 ```
-Serialize-Tileset
+Serialize-Tileset [--append/a]
 ```

 Serializes the entire workbench tileset to the workbench bytestream.
-The previous workbench bytestream is discarded.
 Each tile is serialized in accordance with its current color format; for instance, an 8 by 8 pixels, 4BPP tile is serialized to 32 bytes.
 The tiles are serialized in the order that they were added to the workbench tileset.

+If `--append` is present, the serialized tileset is appended to the end of the workbench bytestream.
+Otherwise, the previous workbench bytestream is discarded.

 ### Deserialize-Tilemap
 ```
-Deserialize-Tilemap [--base-tile/-bt <index>] [--tile-count/-tc <count>] [--offset/-o <count>]
+Deserialize-Tilemap [--append/-a] [--base-tile/-bt <index>] [--tile-count/-tc <count>] [--offset/-o <count>]
 ```

 Deserializes a tilemap from the workbench bytestream.

-The tilemap entries are added to the existing workbench tilemap.
-Currently this command is hardcoded to use the GBA tilemap format.
+If `--append` is present, the tilemap entries are added to the existing workbench tilemap.
+Otherwise, the workbench tilemap is cleared first.

 The `--base-tile` option can be used to specify the tile number that corresponds with the first tile in the tileset.
 Whichever value is specified for `--base-tile` will be subtracted from the tile numbers referenced in the tilemap as it is being deserialized.
 By default this is 0.